THE POETRY OF

 slaughterhouse - pulling out of the cauldrons, tasting, slicing

-The smell of spices and cooked meat was characteristic
+and cooked meat was characteristic everywhere.
+The meat is

-everywhere.
-The meat is carefully removed from the soup and
+carefully removed from the soup in the cauldrons and allowed to

-slaughterhouse delicacies are prepared from cooked meat and offal
+prepared from cooked meat and offal -:

-- Brawn (headcheese, pressure): In a larger bowl, cut lean and fatter
+In a larger bowl, cut lean and fatter cooked meat, tongue, part

-cooked meat, tongue, part of the kidneys, ears, liver, heart (all
+of the kidneys, ears, liver, heart (all cooked) into larger and

-cooked) into larger and smaller pieces.
-Pour the light soup and
+smaller pieces.
+Pour the light soup and especially the water in

-especially the water in which the cuticles were boiled, some of
+which the cuticles were boiled, some of which are also cut into

-which are also cut into the brawn, some of which are grind.
+the brawn, some of which are grind.
+Season with ground pepper,

-Season with ground pepper, marjoram, new spices, add ground
+marjoram, new spices, add ground garlic.
+Everything is mixed well

-opening in the intestine is tied up) , the bladder, but most often a sleeve
+and the warm mixture fills a well-cleaned pork stomach (the lower opening in the intestine is tied up) , the bladder, but most often a sleeve

 made of solid parchment paper.
 After filling, the holes are